duartealexf/sql-ddl-to-json-schema/README.md

 /*
  * And spread the JSON Schema documents to files, which returns a promise...
  */
+const options = {
+  indent: 2,
+  extension: '.json'
+};
-const jsonFilesOutput = parser.toJsonSchemaFiles(__dirname, {}, jsonSchemaDocuments)
+const jsonFilesOutput = parser.toJsonSchemaFiles(__dirname, options, jsonSchemaDocuments)
   .then((outputFilePaths) => {
     // ...
   });

 ```

-## What is it, what is it not
+## What it is, what it is not

-It is a SQL DDL parser for Javascript, based on [nearley](https://nearley.js.org).
-It will parse DDL statements only, no DML.
+**It is** a SQL DDL parser for Javascript, based on [nearley](https://nearley.js.org).
+It will parse DDL statements only, converting it to JSON.
+No DML is supported.

-It is **not** a SQL DBMS, nor a SQL Server, nor SQL client.
+**It is not** a SQL DBMS, nor a SQL Server, nor SQL client.

 ## About